 We spent a fabulous 3 days, 2 nights with Bhaya Cruises on board the Bhaya Classic II boat in beautiful Halong Bay with our two children (aged 4 and 5 at the time).
 Halong Bay is truly stunning, however, the Bhaya boat and staff made our experience exceptional.

 We had two rooms to accommodate the four of us, both lovely and spacious with private en-suite bathrooms and generous windows to take in the views.

 Was there anything that could have improved the experience?
 Well maybe fewer boats in Halong Bay, but it’s certainly hard to hold Bhaya responsible for that!
-And the extended 3-day cruise also meant that we travelled beyond most of the other boats giving us a touch more seclusion, and adding to a brilliant overall experience.
+And the extended 3-day cruise also meant that we traveled beyond most of the other boats giving us a touch more seclusion and adding to a brilliant overall experience.

 Au Co Cruises | 2N3D Itinerary